General properties of the RABBITT at parity mixing conditions: Theoretical basement for the RABBIT T description

-In this paper we further extend the approaches based on combining the solving an analog of rate equations for the amplitudes (amplitude coefficients method --- ACE) and time-dependent perturbation theory (PT) applied earlier for the 1-SB RABBITT scheme \cite{popova2023,popova2025} to the 2-SB scheme similar to the \cite{Maroju2020}.
-Thus, here we only briefly describe the methods clearly indicating the differences arising between the 1-SB RABBITT and the 2-SB RABBITT schemes.
+In this paper, we further extend the approaches based on combining the solution of an analog of rate equations for the amplitudes (amplitude coefficients method --- ACE) and time-dependent perturbation theory (PT) applied earlier for the 1-SB RABBITT scheme \cite{popova2023,popova2025} to the 2-SB scheme, similar to \cite{Maroju2020}.
+Thus, here we only briefly describe the methods, clearly indicating the differences arising between the 1-SB RABBITT and the 2-SB RABBITT schemes.

 The 2-SB RABBITT scheme uses the advantage of XFEL to generate even harmonics as well as odd ones.
-The electromagnetic field is presented as a sum of XUV comb consisting from harmonics of an order $N=3n$ generated on a $3\omega_{\text{ir}}$ frequency with exclusion $3\omega_{\text{ir}}$ itself together with $\omega_{\text{ir}}$ pulse:
+The electromagnetic field is presented as a sum of {an} XUV comb consisting {of} harmonics of order $N=3n$ generated at a $3\omega$ frequency (excluding $3\omega$ itself) together with {an} $\omega$ pulse: